When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Results and Discussion

-Working with poorly-defined a MLE, such as in Figure \ref{fig:F6}(i), is the key reason that we discretize the loglikelihood function and search along fibres to establish estimates of the MLE and profile loglikelihood functions.
-In this case the loglikelihood function in Figure \ref{fig:F6}(i) is relatively flat across a broad range of $\vec{\theta}$ which means that numerical optimization approaches can have difficulty in converging, and can also be sensitive to the initial estate of $\vec{\theta}$ required to initiate the iterative algorithm.
-Instead, our approach of discretizing the loglikelihood and using a series of searches along different fibres in the matrix does not suffer from these challenges, and is particularly attractive for relatively modest problems involving 2-4 parameters~\citep{Simpson2024}.
+Poorly defined MLEs, such as in Figure \ref{fig:F6}(i), motivate our grid-based likelihood calculation and fiber-search profiling.
+Here the loglikelihood is relatively flat across a broad region of parameter space, so iterative optimization can struggle to converge and may be sensitive to the initial estimate of $\vec{\theta}$.
+In contrast, discretizing the loglikelihood and searching along fibers avoids these difficulties and is attractive for modest problems involving 2--4 parameters~\cite{Simpson2024}.